 Everyday movement when dealing with pelvic girdle pain

-• Sit down to get dressed and undressed – avoid standing on one leg
+• Sit down to get dressed and undressed – try to avoid standing on one leg

-• Wear flat, minimal shoes and absolutely no heels!
+• Wear flat, minimal shoes and avoid high heels

 • Sleep on your side with a pillow between your legs